At a glance

 You’re now ready to apply your moisturizer.
 Choosing the right natural moisturizer to treat dry skin concerns is probably the single most important step in your routine.
 It’s worth researching and testing different moisturizer to find the one that’s just right for you.
 Remember that you might need to adapt your solution depending on the weather and seasons as well.

 We’ve tested dozens of natural moisturizers formulated for dry skin and the clear winner is the amazing Vichy Aqualia Thermal Rich Cream.
 This cream is magical, really.
 It’s a rich face moisturizer formulated with Hyaluronic Acid and Aquabioryl.
 It also contains fortifying and soothing Vichy Mineralizing Thermal Water.
-Apply it generously over your face in the morning and evening ( $31.00 ).
+Apply it generously over your face in the morning and evening ( Out of stock ).

-The key to moisturizing dry facial skin effectively is to support your skin’s natural moisturising process and bind moisture into the upper layer of your skin.
+The key to moisturizing dry facial skin effectively is to support your skin’s natural moisturizing process and bind moisture into the upper layer of your skin.
 This will prevent your skin from dehydrating.

 Step 4: Enhance with a serum